FAQs

 Competitions typically take place on a Saturday and usually run from 7:30 AM – 5 PM.
 Some teams may participate in leagues where they compete against other teams after school.

-The 2023 MN State VEX Robotics Championships will be held on March 2-4 at the River’s Edge Convention Center in St. Cloud, MN.
-We have hotel blocks at the Courtyard by Marriott St. Cloud and the Best Western Plus Kelly Inn.
+The 2025 MN State VEX Robotics Championships will be held on February 27-March 1, at the River’s Edge Convention Center in St. Cloud, MN.
+We have hotel blocks at the Best Western Plus Kelly Inn.
 Make sure to mention VEX Robotics when booking to get the block rate.

-The 2023 VEX Robotics World Championships will be held on April 25-May 4 at the Kay Bailey Hutchison Convention Center in Dallas, TX.
-Check out the following website for more information: https://www.roboticseducation.org/vex-robotics-world-championship/
+The 2025 VEX Robotics World Championships will be held on May 6-14, at the Kay Bailey Hutchison Convention Center in Dallas, TX.
+Check out the World Championship website for more information.

 Yes.
 Online Challenges are another way to compete outside of the competition field.
 Teams who have registered through the REC Foundation are eligible to participate in online challenges.
 Students will submit challenges such as a STEM Research Project or Photography Challenge, compete for prizes, and gain new STEAM skills.

 Event Partners coordinate tournaments, leagues, scrimmages, and workshops for students to attend.
 Their dedication helps grow and sustain VEX Robotics.
-Check out the following information about becoming an Event Partner.
+Check out information about becoming an Event Partner HERE.

 Event volunteers are the heart and soul of MN Robotics Competitions.
 Volunteers of all skill levels are needed to help make events the best experience possible for our participating students.
 There are opportunities for beginners with no robotics experience to experts with advanced skills.
 There are also opportunities for the whole family to volunteer together.

-Check out the REC Foundation team page to learn more about competitions, grants, scholarships, and more!
+Check out the REC Foundation team page HERE to learn more about competitions, grants, scholarships, and more!

 Yes.
 The REC Foundation Library contains articles for teams, event partners, volunteers, students, and parents to learn more about VEX Robotics.